 The military characters have the advantage of getting to select their armor before a battle begins, with three pieces of armor for their body, arms, and legs.
 Each armor piece comes in light and heavy variety, with the difference of either size of the part being the special move it can use.
 Armor can be destroyed if it receives enough damage, disabling the use of the special move attached to it for the rest of the round.
 The renegade characters do not have any armor, and do not lose their special moves no matter how much damage they take.

 Before the game was released abroad as Cosmic Carnage, the game received one major change.
 The three human fighters were replaced with aliens.
-The Japanese and North American copies of the game are however, identical - region encoding forces Cosmic Carnage to boot in the US, however by holding , , and during the introduction, the contents of Cyber Brawl (i.e. the title screen and human characters) will be swapped in.
+The Japanese and North American copies of the game are however, identical - region encoding forces Cosmic Carnage to boot in the US, however by holding , , and START during the introduction, the contents of Cyber Brawl (i.e. the title screen and human characters) will be swapped in.

 Cylic is a redesigned version of Jake for the overseas version.

 Karl (カール) / Tyr